ejgallego/real-world-coq/index.md

 Sabanci University is located at Tuzla.
 It is adjacent to Istanbul Anadolu Highway (TEM, E-80) and 20 minutes drive away from Sabiha Gokcen International Airport.

 Transportation serviceses are mainly provided by shuttles of Gursel Turizm.
 Shuttle schedule can be seen at https://www.sabanciuniv.edu/en/shuttle-hours

 Otherwise, IETT bus: KM18 can be taken, which has a stop directly inside of Sabanci University.

 Another alternative is taking a taxi from from Tavsantepe metro station, which can be more costly but more comfortable as well.

-Note that Gursel Shuttles also has departures from Pendik metro station, which can be useful for those who want to use metro-shuttle combination.
+Note that Gursel Shuttles also have departures from Pendik metro station, which can be useful for those who want to use metro-shuttle combination.

 ## Accommodation